Charges and fees on your bill

 You may have discounts or credits on your invoice, but not all customers will see these.
 They can include one-time credits, as in the event of an outage.

 Need more help?
-Chat with us here on the website, or you can start a chat in the app or the online portal.
-If you prefer to call, we're here 7 days a week 7 a.m. to 11 p.m.
-CST.
+Chat with us here, in the app, or from the account portal.
+If you prefer to call, that's an option.